prometheus-operator/prometheus-operator/Documentation/proposals/202501-configuration-object-status-subresource.md

 Finalizers are used during the deletion of the config-resource and workload-resource to clear the refrences in the status-subresource.

+#### How to remove invalid bindings from config-resources status ?

+A dedicated goroutine runs continuously to monitor config and workload resources for any invalid bindings.

 ## Alternatives

 #### Dedicated CRD Approach for Configuration-Workload Mapping